Boxer Dog Temperament: What's Good About 'Em, What's Bad About 'Em

 - Gassiness (flatulence)

-- A very real potential for health problems and a short lifespan
+- Very real potential for health problems and a short lifespan

 A Boxer may not be right for you.